Yella Hertzka: Exile and later life (1938–1948)

-Aware that a woman's nationality was tied to that of her husband, Hertzka decided to marry her cousin, Edgar Taussig, to gain his Czechoslovakian nationality.
+Aware that a woman's nationality was tied to that of her husband, Hertzka decided to marry her cousin, Edgar Taussig, to gain his Czechoslovak nationality.
 As a Czech, she would be able to emigrate to England and travel freely.
 With help from her friend Hofer, in December 1938 Hertzka and Taussig married and she immigrated shortly afterwards.
 Hofer followed Hertzka to England, but was expelled because she was a German citizen.
 For the first six months, Hertzka lived in London at Wyldes Farm with friends, Ethel and Raymond Unwin, while trying to obtain a work permit.
 Having secured a permit to work as a domestic servant, she worked as a horticultural architect and a gardener.
 At various times, she supervised the gardening department for a tubercular sanatorium.
-The work required her to move frequently, and over a five-year period, she moved around twenty-five times.
+The work required her to move frequently, and over a five-year period, she moved twenty-five times.
 Her idealized middle-class ideas of gardening as a profession vanished during her exile, but she chose to continue the arduous work to maintain her independence.
 Often without food, warm blankets, and intellectual stimulation, Hertzka relied on her WILPF network to supply her with basic necessities and literature.
 Around 1944, she moved in with activist Emmeline Pethick-Lawrence because of health concerns.
-She had developed a heart condition from poor nourishment and hard labor, as well as a skin disease which caused discomfort.
+Hertzka had developed a heart condition from poor nourishment and hard labor, as well as a skin disease which caused discomfort.